 Other nonchronic knee pain instances can occur due to injuries.
 Ligament tears, meniscus tears and sprains and strains of the knee joint are common among athletes.
 However, knee injuries can happen to anyone at any time during activity.
 Knee injuries typically result in inflammation, pain, stiffness and change in mobility that often result in altered walking style and, in turn, cause other ailments in the hip or ankle joints.
 Injuries can also damage and breakdown cartilage, which leads to chronic pain.
 Knee injuries can be difficult to recover from quickly as complete rest is nearly impossible.

 For these reasons, we look into how to protect the knees as well as possible from injury and gradual breakdown.
-Protecting the knee joints is an important step in leading a healthy and active lifestyle.
+Moreover, protecting the knee joints is an important step in leading a healthy and active lifestyle.

 There are many ways to work toward stronger leg muscles and knee joints.
 The important thing to remember is that a sedentary lifestyle is the worst possible situation for your knees.
 Staying active by walking, hiking, biking or participating in sports are great ways to ensure that you are maintaining strong muscles and healthy joints.
 Even standing for longer periods throughout the day has been shown to strengthen leg muscles.